vitouphy/machine-learning-notes/contents/modeling/efficient_net/content.md

 - $w=r=(1.1)^7=1.95$

 If we look at stage 4, the resolution should now be $109 \times 109$.
 The number of channels should be $78$, and the number of layers should be $7$.
 Viola, that's how we obtain EfficientNet-B7.

+## Conclusion
+In conclusion, EfficientNet is a convolutional neural network model that is designed to improve performance on smaller models for use on low-power devices or edge devices.
+The model uses neural architecture search and the Mobile Inverted Bottleneck building block to optimize its performance, and focuses on scaling three aspects - depth, width, and resolution - to achieve the best results.
+The model can be easily scaled by changing the frequency at which blocks or stages repeat, starting with the base model and increasing the scaling factor to obtain higher models.
+Overall, EfficientNet is a useful tool for improving the performance of smaller scale models for use in resource-constrained environments.